ropez/hitman/README.md

 ## Project setup

+To unleash the full power of hitman, a project setup is required.
+A hitman "project" is a directory that contains a single hitman configuration file, `hitman.toml`.
+Inside the project directory, there can be many HTTP or GraphQL request files, or subdirectories that contain request files.

 Create your project folder, containing a TOML config file, and HTTP request files for each API you want to hit.